Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 [+] Impossible to know if the database is vulnreable to the CVE-2012-3137.
 You need to run this as root because it needs to sniff authentications to the database
 ```

 So we have a bunch of `[-] KO` here, meaning no useful access to anything dangerous.
 I find in real environments, you will have access to at least some of these.
-It is pretty common to see access to things such as the `UTL_FILE` library which allows reading and writing files to the operating system, or DBMS Scheduler access which can also allow remote command execution.
-The latter I see hardened more often set to run as the `nobody` user, but you might get lucky there.
+It is pretty common to see access to things such as the `UTL_FILE` library which allows reading and writing files to the operating system, or DBMS Scheduler access which can allow remote command execution.
+The latter I see hardened more often set to run as the `nobody` user, but you might get fortunate there.

 >This run does not leave database artifacts left over as this user was not able to do any of the attacks.

 ### Pivoting to Other Users
 In this section, I assume we either have compromised many users, or you already found a more permissive heavy user.
-I wanted to showcase a user that has some dangerous privileges and what the ODAT `all` module looks like here.
+I will showcase a user that has some dangerous privileges and what the ODAT `all` module looks like here.

 I recommend tracking what the account you have compromised "looks like" before running ODAT's `all` module, that way you can see if any artifacts are left over.
-I am using a JetBrains IDE to connect in these below screenshot examples, but you can use any tool you like.
+I am using a [JetBrains IDE](https://www.jetbrains.com/datagrip/) to connect in these below screenshot examples, but you can use any tool you like.
 If I look at the `CUSTOM_DBA` user before running, they have nothing created in their namespace (it is a freshly created account after all):

 ![Database View](../images/oracle-databases1.png)